 Washington – Ms. Elizabeth Lemoine, email@example.com

-Listerv registration will open at the end of December 2013.
-A listserv is used to keep teams current and up to date.
+To register for and to submit questions to the listserv, please click here.
+The listserv is used to keep teams current and up to date.
 The listserv makes announcements, answers teams’ questions, and provides information from the competition’s coordinators.
 View the 2013/14 listserv announcements here.

 Mentored Mock Trial includes: